top of page

 Pisco Cocktails at the Grand Old HoteL

-Prefer something sweeter?
-Try Algarrobina cocktail, made from the seeds of a northern Peruvian tree, milk, egg yolk, and cinnamon.
-It’s a creamy, almost dessert-like creation, deeply rooted in family gatherings and Peruvian warmth.
+• Algarrobina cocktail, is a sweeter option made from the seeds of a northern Peruvian tree, milk, egg yolk, and cinnamon.
+It’s a almost dessert-like creation rooted in the intimacy of Peruvian family gatherings.

 IMG_20250814_115759_edited.jpg